bstempi/blog/content/because-enterprise.rst

 There were places that I worked that used, loved, and worshipped certain tools for no good reason.
 Many of these tools had qualities worth loving; but that's not why they were loved.
-They were loved for being \ *enterprise.  *"WTF does that even mean?" some might ask.
+They were loved for being *enterprise*.
+"WTF does that even mean?" some might ask.
 Dare not ask this out-loud unless you want a hurricane of buzzwords to come your way.
 Most people can't give you much of an answer, myself included.
 I will try to define it nonetheless with a story.